 The “Open Run Folder” entry in the File menu may be used to bring up your computer’s file manager (Finder/Explorer) to locate and access these files (see Section 4.3.3.4 on page 24).
 The files in the run folder are the following:

-IV_Swinger2.cfg
+IV_Swinger2.cfg (in run folder)

 This is a copy of the IV_Swinger2.cfg file (see section 4.6.1 above) as it existed when the run was performed OR when modifications were made using the Results Wizard.